-PrintingScout is an automated tool that is installed with the Xerox printer driver.
+PrintingScout software that is installed with the Xerox printer driver.
 It automatically checks the printer status when a print job is sent.
-If the printer is unable to print a job, PrintingScout automatically displays an alert on the user's computer screen to let them know that the printer needs attention.
-The user can click the alert to view instructions explaining how to fix the problem.
+If the printer is unable to print a job, PrintingScout displays an alert on your computer screen to let you know that the printer needs attention.
+You can click the alert to view instructions explaining how to fix the problem.
 PrintingScout provides real-time support to users, while eliminating many of the help calls requesting printer support.
 PrintingScout saves you time for more critical tasks.